 - Rationalization (1950-2000).
 The post World War II era was one of intense rationalization for rail transportation.
 By the 1970s, the US railway system was facing serious financial difficulties; several railway companies were going bankrupt.
 One of the most significant bankruptcy was the Penn Central in 1970, which controlled more than 10,000 road-miles.
 The response of the Federal Government was deregulation.
 In 1980, the Staggers Rail Act enabled rail companies to fix their own rates, service levels, as well as to abandon, sell or lease unprofitable rail segments.
 Between 1950 and 2000, 79,300 road-miles were abandoned, which left the rail system with 144,500 miles of road-miles in 2000, a mileage similar to the mid 1880s.
 Just between 1975 and 1980, 12,300 road-miles were abandoned.
 Rail transportation was losing passengers to road and air modes, which meant loss of revenue and the abandonment of numerous passengers services.
 The role of rail as a mean for long distance passenger travel was collapsing.
 While there were about 2,000 scheduled passenger trains per day in 1950, this number fell to 200 in the 1990s.
-As a result, rail transportation became dominantly freight oriented and the development of intermodal transportation in the 1970s justified further rationalization within the rail industry, mainly through mergers.
+As a result, rail transportation became dominantly freight oriented and the development of long distance intermodal transportation in the 1970s justified further rationalization within the rail industry, mainly through mergers.
 Among the most significant was the Burlington Northern / Santa Fe merger in 1995, followed by the acquisition by Union Pacific of Southern Pacific Railroad in 1996 and the split up of Conrail (a company created in 1976 by the Federal Government to consolidate the assets of bankrupt rail companies) between Norfolk Southern and CSX in 1999.
 Freight rates were cut in half.
-While in 1960, there were 106 Class I rail operators, this figure dropped to 7 in 2002 and remained as such until then.
+While in 1960, there were 106 Class I rail operators, this figure dropped to 7 in 2002 and remained as such since then.